 Before you can live in a residential aged care home you will need to have an ACAS assessment.

-For more information, call My Aged Care on 1800 200 422 or see the 5 steps to entry into an aged care home booklet.
+For more information, call My Aged Care on 1800 200 422 or see the 'Steps to enter an aged care home' aged care home booklet.

 Caring for someone can be a very tiring experience.
 If you are caring for an older family member and need a short break, respite care is a good option to consider.
 Respite care services give you a chance to get some rest, enjoy some personal social activities or catch up on things that you need to do in your own life.